sciapp/gr/lib/grm/grplot/README.md

   Alternatively `-h` can be used instead of `--help`.

-There is another parameter that can be used for all two-dimensional data sets:
+There are more parameters that can be used for all two-dimensional data sets:

 - `keep_aspect_ratio` or `aspect`: defines whether the aspect ratio of the initial picture is kept or not.
 Possible values for this parameter are 0 or 1.
 - `only_quadratic_aspect_ratio`: defines whether the aspect ratio of quadratic data (x, y) is forced to be quadratic and kept this way or not.
 Notice this parameter will not work if the `keep_aspect_ratio` parameter has the value of 0.
 Possible values for this parameter are 0 or 1.
+- `orientation`: This parameter defines the orientation of the displayed series.
+They can either be drawn `horizontal` or `vertical` while the default is `horizontal`.

 For plots where multiple columns are read there is also a parameter that allows to select columns.